NilsGke/paperdisplay/README.md

 pip3 install gpiozero
 # (TODO: CHECK IF ALL OF THEM ARE RELEVANT)

+# install screen to be ablet to run server process in background
+sudo apt-get install screen

 # setup python server
 cd server
 python3 -m venv venv # create python virtual env